goostleek/goostleek.github.io/content/posts/migrating-git-history-like-a-pro/index.md

 The challenge I recently had to tackle was splitting up a monorepo into smaller repositories by moving some files from one repository to another.
 I know what you are thinking.
 How hard could it be?
 It sounds simple enough, but there was a
-catch: I had to preserve the file's history.
-This meant that I couldn't just copy the file over to the new repository and call it a day.
-I had to find a way to transfer the file's history from one repository to another.
+catch: I had to preserve the history of the moved files.
+This meant that I couldn't just copy the files over to the new repository and call it a day.
+I had to find a way to transfer the files' history from one repository to another.

 Before we delve into the solution, let's take a nostalgic trip back to the...